gauravmahendraker/EV-Tracking/README.md

 ```bash
 npm run devStart
 ```
-The Server will start running.
+The Server will start running on your Machine.